 Welcome to Thoughts on the Market.
-I am Vishy Tirupattur, Global Director of Fixed Income Research.
-Along with my colleagues, bringing you a variety of perspectives, I'll be talking about fixed income markets amidst a time of extraordinary policy response.
-It's Thursday, April 8th, at 10:00 a.m. in New York.
+I'm Matt Hornbach, Global Head of Macro Strategy for Morgan Stanley.
+Along with my colleagues, bringing you a variety of perspectives, I'll be talking about global macro trends and how investors can interpret these trends for rates and currency markets.
+It's Tuesday, September 28th, at 12:30p.m. in New York.

 Just like clockwork, markets have become much more interesting and volatile after Labor Day in the U.S. Investors have been confronted with several issues that have collided in a big bang after what had been a relatively quiet summer.
 And central bank reactions have been a key part of the story going into the fall.

 To start, supply disruptions in commodity markets have led to inflation fears that have manifested themselves in higher market prices for inflation protection, mostly in Europe and the U.K. In response, the Bank of England has expressed more concern over the inflation outlook, since inflation is having a negative impact on the region's growth outlook.
 This combination of factors has caused real interest rates in Europe and the UK to remain extremely low and has also put downward pressure on the value of the British pound and the euro.

 Meanwhile, the U.S. economy has been more insulated from the commodity price shock, and inflation protection in the U.S. was already fully valued.
 In other words, worries about inflation in the U.S. began to build last year and, as a result, investors had already prepared themselves for the elevated inflation prints we're experiencing in the U.S. today.
 This means that real interest rates in the U.S. are left marching to the beat of other drummers.